zjestrella-r7/plugin-sdk-docs/REGENERATE.md

   deleted:    cymon/tests/not_found_url_lookup.json
 ```

-Let's get the exact differences with `git diff`.
+Now, let's get the exact differences of each file with `git diff`.
 ```
 $ git diff
 ...